Fine Art MPhil, PhD

 The Fine Art MPhil can be practice-led or theoretical, with a final text submission of no more than 40,000 words, or an equivalent combination of studio practice and text.
 You are expected to complete your submission within two years full-time or four years part time.

 The Fine Art PhD can be practice-led or solely text-based.
 The final submission for a practice-led PhD is a combination of an exhibition of creative work made over the period of study and a thesis.
-The thesis would typically be 30,000 words, which constitutes approximately 30% of the degree.
-A text based PhD is submitted as a thesis of 80,000 - 100,000 words.
+The thesis would typically be between 20,000 and 40,000 words.
+A text based PhD is submitted as a thesis of 80,000 words.
 The submission is expected to take place between three or four years of study full time, or six years part time.

 For both research degrees you'll be supported by a supervisory team, comprising at least two members of staff with expertise in your area.
-Your supervisory team can include expertise from across a wide range of disciplines within the School.
+Your supervisory team can include expertise from across a wide range of disciplines within the School and University, as appropriate.

 Depending on your modules, you'll be assessed through a combination of: